magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 ### Guidelines for Magento 2.2 only

-Statements applicable to Magento v.2.2 only, are marked with
+Statements applicable to Magento v.2.2 only are marked with
 <span style="color: orange">[2.2]</span>,
 like this: